 description varies from organization to organization based upon its infrastructure.
 Many

-other network, system and application administrators.
+network, system and application administrators.

 What is the DBA's job description -- What does a DBA do?